 The 12th Brigade of the PMF, an Iraqi state organ.
 This formation is under the administrative and operational control of HaN leaders.

-Covert action cells inside Iraq that may have overlapping membership with HaN's PMF brigade.
+Covert action cells inside Iraq that may have overlapping membership with HaN's PMF brigade and/or the Golan Liberation Brigade.

 The preponderance of the evidence indicates that HaN controls Farqi Ekhwat Jihad al-Electroni (Brothers of Electronic Jihad) and NJ Telegram channel.